 - In US.
-The National Committee on Pay Equity used the occasion to announce that among full-time workers, women make only 77 cents for every dollar paid to men.
+The National Committee on Pay Equity stated among full-time workers, women make only 77 cents for every dollar paid to men.
 (1)

 According to MRP theory, it is a workers productivity (MRP) that determines wages.
 In heavy manufacturing, male productivity is likely to be higher.
 However, now that the economy is mostly service sector, this argument is only applicable to a small % of jobs.

 Lower wages for women could be due to discrimination.
-Employers may be less willing to promote women; they may be even pay lower wages for same job.
+Employers may be less willing to promote women; they may even pay lower wages for the same job.

-In theory, sex discrimination, in the labour market, is outlawed by Sex Discrimination Act 1976.
-However, in practice it can be difficult to prove, especially with regard to promotion - if a women isn't promoted, is it really discrimination or something else?
+In theory, sex discrimination, in the labour market, is outlawed by the Sex Discrimination Act 1976.
+However, in practice it can be difficult to prove, especially with regard to promotion - if a woman isn't promoted, is it really discrimination or something else?

-UK Maternity law means a women can be secured of her job, whilst having a child.
+UK Maternity law means women can be secured of her job, whilst having a child.
 However, taking a break from work means women are less likely to get promoted.
 Also, women of childbearing age, may be viewed as a liability.
-This is because if they become pregnant the firm has to pay maternity leave, and find somebody to fill the temporary gap.
+This is because if they become pregnant, the firm has to pay the cost for maternity leave and find somebody to fill the temporary gap.
 For small firms, this can be a significant cost.
 This reason is quite significant, although, many women are choosing to have children later in life - if at all.

 Traditionally it has been argued women choose lower paid jobs like nursing, childcare.
 These are lower paid than other careers such as lawyers, and accountants.
-However, traditional job patterns are changing, women are increasingly choosing to do do "male dominated jobs".
-This is due to changing social changes, and changing educational standards.
-But, this remains one of the most significant factor for explaining wage differentials between men and women.
+However, traditional job patterns are changing, women are increasingly choosing to do "male dominated jobs".
+This is due to changing social expectations and changing educational standards.
+But, it still remains one of the most significant factors for explaining wage differentials between men and women.

 6. Different Types of Jobs

-Women more likely to have part time / temporary jobs. in the service sector, these jobs are lower paid because firms often have monopsony power.
+Women are more likely to have part-time / temporary jobs.
+In the service sector, these jobs are lower paid because firms often have a degree of monopsony power.
 Women also have lower travel time.
 In order to look after children, they need jobs closer to the home; this limits the range of jobs available.

-Harvard economist Claudia Goldin replied "There are certainly instances of discrimination, she says, but most of the gap is the result of different choices.
-Other hard-to-measure factors, Goldin thinks, largely account for the remaining gap -- "probably not all, but most of it."
+Harvard economist Claudia Goldin stated "There are certainly instances of discrimination, but most of the gap is the result of different choices.
+Other hard-to-measure factors ... probably not all, but most of it."

 More on: Labour Market Economics